cheprasov/ts-cv/README.md

 Previous works: Currency Solutions Ltd., Topface, StarLine, Ltd M2C, ...

 ## Summary
-My name is Alexander and I am Senior PHP Developer.
+My name is Alexander and I am a Senior PHP / Fullstack Developer.

 I have great experience in the best and the most successful companies, such as Badoo, Topface and StarLine, where I worked on highload projects in a key department of internal development.